 Technology: Fossa Systems operates a constellation of picosatellites in low Earth orbit (LEO).

-Coverage: Provides global IoT connectivity, particularly in remote areas without mobile coverage, through their constellation of small satellites.
+Coverage: Provides extensive IoT connectivity, particularly in remote areas without mobile coverage, through their constellation of small satellites.

 Service: Fossa Systems offers affordable, low-power IoT connectivity services designed for small data transmissions.
 Their network of picosatellites is specifically engineered to provide connectivity to IoT devices in remote or underserved areas.
 Fossa’s technology is designed to work with low-cost, low-power devices, making it ideal for mass deployment.